dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 #### The epoch

-The `value` getter on a date returns the number of milliseconds since the epoch.
+The `millisecondsSinceEpoch` getter on a date returns the number of milliseconds since the epoch.

 {% highlight dart %}
 var y2k = new Date.fromString('2000-01-01T00:00:00Z');
-var millisecondsSinceEpoch = y2k.value;
-assert(millisecondsSinceEpoch == 946684800000);
+assert(y2k.millisecondsSinceEpoch == 946684800000);
 {% endhighlight %}

 #### Calculations